🌐 Network Fix

 Check Ethernet Cable and Port

-A faulty cable or port can prevent a proper connection.
+A loose or faulty cable can prevent a proper connection.

 • Try a different Ethernet cable